ModulrCloud/Modulr/readme.md

 14. **Block Time and Synchronization**:

     - Establishes and maintains consistent block time across the network to ensure synchronization.
-15. **Address book other co-chains:**
+15. **Directory for all co-chains:**

 	- Stores the validator addresses (contact information) for other co-chains so that if a user doesn't have that information stored in their system, they can request it.

 ---

+> The following co-chains listed will simply have a summary as the scope of this document is to provide an idea of the capabilities of the core system.
+Each co-chain has it's own whitepaper which will be linked at the bottom if you wish to learn more.

-### Mimic
+### Modulr.AI

-Mimic is Modulr’s dedicated AI co-chain, designed to revolutionize how artificial intelligence is deployed and used across decentralized networks.
+Modulr.AI (formally Mimic) is Modulr’s dedicated AI co-chain, designed to revolutionize how artificial intelligence is deployed and used across decentralized networks.
 The Mimic co-chain focuses on creating **specialized AI models** tailored for specific tasks, ensuring efficiency, modularity, and adaptability.
 These models are connected to a **hypervisor system**, which intelligently routes incoming requests to the appropriate AI for seamless performance.
+Most important its used all throughout Modulr as a system for assisting user interaction as well as moderation.

+If you would like to learn more please see (Modulr.AI)[modulr_AI_Whitepaper.md]

 **Key Features:**